carbon-language/carbon-lang/docs/design/interoperability/type_mapping.md

 Pros:

 - Mirrors the C++ semantic.
-- Allows for character-specific behaviors, e.g. when printing values to stdout.
+- Allows for character-specific behaviors, for example when printing values to stdout.

 Cons: